Fix Overscaling Or Overscan in Windows 10 and Windows 11: 10 Ways

 You can tweak your monitor’s and TV’s display settings to resize the screen.
 For every TV and monitor brand, the display settings menu functions differently.
 So, you should go through your device’s manual before adjusting the display settings.

-You can always use good old disconnecting and reconnecting the HDMI cable method to fix overscan on Windows 10.
+You can always use the good old disconnecting and reconnecting the HDMI cable method to fix overscan on Windows 10.
 Sometimes, when the HDMI cable isn’t properly plugged in, it can disturb the connection between your TV and computer.
 So, recheck the HDMI cable connection to fix the problem.
 Also, try to use a different HDMI cable to connect display devices.

 Parting Thoughts